Ulsan South Korea Travel Guide

 Traditional markets like Sinjeong Market and Ulsan Jungang Market offer fresh produce, street food, and local delicacies.

-Some Southeast Asian restaurants are also available.
+Some Southeast Asian restaurants also exist.

 Lotte and Hyundai Large Retail stores in Samsan-dong have extensive eatery collections with diverse choices.